khnfarha1987/Weather-Dashboard-Server-APIs-Project/README.md

 * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history.

 * When a user views the current weather conditions for that city they are presented with:
-  -The city name
+  * The city name
-  -The date
+  * The date
-  -An icon representation of weather conditions
+  * An icon representation of weather conditions
-  -The temperature
+  * The temperature
-  -The humidity
+  * The humidity
-  -The wind speed
+  * The wind speed

 * When a user views future weather conditions for that city they are presented with a 5-day forecast that displays:
- -The date
+ * The date
- -An icon representation of weather conditions
+ * An icon representation of weather conditions
- -The temperature
+ * The temperature
- -The humidity
+ * The humidity

 * When a user clicks on a city in the search history they are again presented with current and future conditions for that city.